-Budgeted cost: £ 62,101
+Budgeted cost: £97,951

-Activity Evidence that supports this approach Challenge number(s) addressed Develop teaching of high performance (mixed ability) groups through CPD and pedagogy, with a focus on effective and on-going feedback. £30,000 EEF recommendation to ensure all students have access to high quality teaching, including SEND.
+Activity Evidence that supports this approach Challenge number(s) addressed Develop teachers' implementation of the curriculum through CPD and pedagogy development, with a focus on teachers choosing appropriate activities for their students and effective feedback.
+EEF recommendation to ensure all students have access to high quality teaching, including SEND.
 Special Educational Needs in Mainstream Schools - Guidance Report Providing feedback has been extensively researched and shows a very high impact and at low cost.
 Evidence suggests it may have a greater impact for disadvantaged students.
-Feedback Toolkit Strand Education Endowment Foundation EEF 2 4 5 Teacher Feedback to Improve Pupil Learning - Guidance Report Evaluate and refine assessment structures, particularly at KS3 for high performance groups, with a focus on question level analysis and small group intervention, to ensure students achieve well across all subjects. £32,101 (MPR data) Small group tuition is shown to have a moderate impact for low cost.
+2 4 5 Feedback Toolkit Strand Education Endowment Foundation EEF Teacher Feedback to Improve Pupil Learning - Guidance Report Evaluate and refine assessment structures, with a focus on question level analysis and resulting interventions, to ensure students achieve well across all subjects.
+Small group tuition is shown to have a moderate impact for low cost.
 It is more likely to be effective when it is targeted at students' specific needs.
 Studies show students evident for free school meals typically receive additional benefits from tuition.
-Small group tuition Toolkit 2 5 Strand Education Endowment Foundation EEF Develop students' study skills, cognition and metacognition to enable students to learn effectively (to include parental engagement).
-Teaching metacognitive strategies to pupils can be an inexpensive method but with very high impact to help pupils become more independent learners.
+Small group tuition Toolkit Strand Education Endowment 2 5 Develop students' study skills, cognition and metacognition to enable students to learn effectively (to include parental engagement).
+Foundation EEF Teaching metacognitive strategies to pupils can be an inexpensive method but with very high impact to help pupils become more independent learners.
 Evidence suggests that disadvantaged students are less 2 4 likely to use metacognitive strategies unless explicitly taught.
 Metacognition and self-regulation Toolkit Strand Education Endowment Foundation EEF Explicitly teach learning behaviours to enable students to learn effectively and regulate their own behaviour.
 Behaviour interventions are shown to have a moderate impact and low cost.
 They can also be shown in some circumstances to produce moderate improvements in academic performance.
 DfE figures show students eligible for free school meals are more likely to be excluded than those not eligible.
 Behaviour interventions Toolkit Strand Education Endowment Foundation EEF 4 6